erandersNU/ComputerGraphics/Lab8_CameraAndIllumination/README.md

 1. Implement movement of the camera
 2. Implement 'mouselook' in the camera
 3. Implement *some* model of light in your scene.
+4. Implement multiple lights in your scene - no fewer than 3.

 ## Rubric